mediacloud/metadata-lib/README.md

 * a normalized title useful for de-duplication
 * the text content of the news article
 * the name of the library used to extract the article content

+Other often-reused methods and configuration related to the mediacloud service also live in this package.

 Installation